What is the Food Safety Program?

-Plumas County's food safety program was created to help protect the public from food-borne illnesses in businesses that prepare and serve food.
+Plumas County’s food safety program was created to help protect the public from food-borne illnesses in businesses that prepare and serve food.
 This includes all restaurants, bars, food vending vehicles, school cafeterias, food vending machines, bakeries, produce stands, and retail food markets.
-Our environmental Health Specialists routinely inspect all food facilities to ensure that restaurant operators understand and are in compliance with the minimum food safety standards set by the California Retail Food Code (Cal Code), effective July 2007.
-Additionally, all complaints and concerns pertaining to food facilities are investigated and addressed by the Specialist.
+Our Environmental Health Specialists routinely inspect all food facilities to ensure that restaurant operators understand and are in compliance with the minimum food safety standards set by the California Retail Food Code (Cal Code), effective January 2019.
+Additionally, all complaints and concerns about food facilities are investigated and addressed by the Specialist.

 To assist with the integrity of every business, our Specialists work to educate restaurant owners and staff with important practices, such as proper food handling and storage, how to prevent bug and rodent infestations, and how to ensure that they are serving unadulterated food from approved sources.